-In 2022, the Company's net investment in property, plant and equipment was US\$16.9M compared to US\$14.6M in 2021.
+In 2023, the Company's net investment in property, plant and equipment was US\$15.3M compared to US\$16.9M in 2022.
 The Company continues to reinvest and upgrade its fleet in order to maintain a modern fleet of drill rigs and related equipment.
 The Company understands the importance of this and has significantly invested in its property, plant and equipment.
-Plant and equipment additions in 2022 included new drill rigs, costs associated with rebuilding existing drill rigs and related equipment, new light vehicles and costs associated with completing certain workshops and supply bases.
+Plant and equipment additions in 2023 included new drill rigs, costs associated with rebuilding existing drill rigs and related equipment, new trucks, new light vehicles and costs associated with completing certain workshops and supply bases.